-For over 55 years, John Emmerich, Sr., was editor and publisher of the McComb Enterprise Journal.
+For over 55 years, Oliver Emmerich, Sr., was editor and publisher of the McComb Enterprise Journal.
 In this episode he explains his philosophy of using the editorial page to influence public opinion.
 During the 1960s, Emmerich used his position as an editor to promote Civil Rights.
 He recalls publishing a series of articles about local schools to disprove the idea of “Separate but Equal.”

 Emmerich also remembers Greenville journalist, Hodding Carter, Jr., an outspoken champion of the Civil Rights Movement.
 He describes his friend’s refusal to conform as something uniquely American.
 Podcast Bonus: As an award-winning journalist, Emmerich was never shy about expressing his political opinions.
 He discusses his opposition to Ross Barnett and Paul B. Johnson, Jr., as well as, Mississippians’ love of demagogues.

 Special Event: Please make plans to attend People, Politics and the Press on Saturday, July 14, 2018.
 This one-day civic engagement summit at the Two Mississippi Museums features nationally recognized names in media, as well as the region’s best reporters for panel discussions, lectures and open format conversations exploring the crucial role journalism plays in creating informed citizens and a healthy democracy.
 People, Politics and the Press is an unprecedented collaboration between the Mississippi Humanities Council, Mississippi Public Broadcasting, the Mississippi Press Association Education Foundation, the Clarion Ledger and Mississippi Today.
 For more information go to http://www.peoplepoliticspress.com